oripa/oripa/README.md

 * Implement `oripa.gui.presenter.plugin.GraphicMouseActionPlugin` in a project different from the ORIPA's main project.
 If you use Maven, you need install ORIPA into your Maven local repository by `mvn install` and add the dependency in your plug-in project's pom.xml.
 * Add resources/META-INF/services/oripa.gui.presenter.plugin.GraphicMouseActionPlugin that contains
-  the FQN of your implementation class(es).
+  the FQN of your implementation class(es) of the interface.
 * Make a jar and add it to classpath.
-The command will be like: `java -cp oripa-1.63.jar;your-plugin.jar oripa.ORIPA`.
+The command will be like: `java -cp oripa-1.70.jar;your-plugin.jar oripa.ORIPA`.

 ### Next challenge(s)
 --------